rimbu-org/rimbu/docs/why-immutability.md

 const element = myArray[1];
 ```

 What can we say about the value of `element`?
 Actually, surprisingly little.
-We've passed the array to some function that can do anything, including clearing the entire array, or replacing it with completely different values. `element` can therefore also be any value.
+We've passed the array to some `processElements` function that can do anything, including clearing the entire array, or replacing it with completely different values. `element` can therefore also be any value.
 This holds for any mutable collection library (except for languages like Rust).

 Now let's do the same with a Rimbu `List`: